 sudo gedit /etc/default/grub

-Change GRUB_TIMEOUT=10 to GRUB_TIMEOUT=2.
-This will make the Grub load time to 2 seconds.
-After that, to make the change effective, run the following command.
+GRUB_TIMEOUT=10 to GRUB_TIMEOUT=2.
+This will make the Grub load time quicker, at only 2 seconds.
+To implement this change, run the following command.

-If you have a slow internet connection, this procedure must select the best server for updating the Ubuntu system.
+If you have a slow internet connection, this procedure will select the best server for updating the Ubuntu system.

 Application Drawer >> Search for Software & Update >>Ubuntu Software Tab >>Select Best Server ( Download From Tab )